Arithmetic bigness and a uniform Bogomolov-type result: Introduction

 By Zhang \cite{Zha1}, the Bogomolov conjecture for a single smooth projective curve $C$ over a number field $K$ (or a function field of one variable) is equivalent to $\ol\omega_{C/K,a}^2>0$.
 The following theorem is a uniform version of this positivity and also a fiberwise version of Theorem \ref{bigness55}.
 We thank Ziyang Gao for raising the question of proving such a bound.

-\begin{thm} [Theorem \ref{fiberwise1}, Theorem \ref{fiberwise2}] Let $g>1$ be an integer.
-Then there is a constants $c_3>0$ depending only on $g$ satisfying the following properties.
+\begin{thm} [Theorem \ref{fiberwise2}, Theorem \ref{fiberwise1}] Let $g>1$ be an integer.
+Then there are constant $c_3>0$ and $c_4>0$ depending only on $g$ satisfying the following properties.
 Let $K$ be either a number field or a function field of one variable over a field $k$.
 Then for any geometrically connected, smooth and projective curve $C$ over $K$ of genus $g$, with the extra assumption that $C_\OK$ is non-isotrivial over $\overline k$ in the function field case, one has

 \end{thm}

 The stable Faltings height $h_\Fal(C)$ is normalized as in \S \ref{sec normalization}.
 The term $\ol\omega_{C/K,a}$ is Zhang's admissible canonical bundle of $C$ over $K$, and the normalized intersection number $[\ol\omega_{C/K,a}^2]$ is as follows.
 If $K$ is a number field,